Studying at Sophia Seminary

 - Application fee of $40 (non-refundable).

 - Interview, in-person or video conference: Once the Seminary receives all above materials, a faculty member will contact the candidate to set up an interview, in-person or video conference.
-The interview will have two segments: (1) interview-style questions for extemporaneous response and (2) a prepared response to two assigned readings, one biblical and one from a religious scholar, for discussion
+For the candidate to best prepare, the faculty member will also share the slate of interview questions with the candidate in advance.

 Sophia Theological Seminary values diversity and challenges structures that intentionally or unintentionally encourage and enable discrimination.
 As such, the Seminary does not discriminate on the basis of race, color, age, sex, gender identity, gender expression, sexual orientation, national origin, citizenship status, religion, disability status, membership in uniformed service, or any other category protected by applicable law.